Guillerbr/Tupan/Readme.md

-## Use Mysql DataBase.
+## Use Mysql DataBase
      in /config/config.json
      Change the credentials to those in your database mysql.

-## Use Mongo DataBase.
+## Use Mongo DataBase
      in .env file
-     Change the credentials to those in your database.
+     Change the credentials to those in your database mongodb.
-     Change the link to your Atlas online bank or enter the link to your local bank.

 ## Roles ACL-RBAC accesscontrol lib module Accesscontrol